jthorton/qube-ml-md/README.md

 ### 4. Extract

-One the production simulation is complete a script is provided in the `analysis` folder to extract a trajectory for the solute enclosed by a sphere of solvent within 27 angstroms of the centre of the solute.
+Once the production simulation is complete a script is provided in the `analysis` folder to extract a trajectory for the solute enclosed by a sphere of solvent within 27 angstroms of the centre of the solute.
 First move the script to the production folder and copy in the starting topology.
 Then run